brucestull/examples/django-troubleshoot/register-view-authenticate-save/notes/notes.md

     1. Click `Sing In` button:
         * SUCCESS

-1. Test user creation in the application:
+1. Test user creation in the application (Exception):
     1. Ensure no user is logged in.
     1. Open browser to application root:
         * http://localhost:8000/
+            * `Sign-In Sign-Up` is displayed.
     1. Click `Sign-Up` link:
         * SUCCESS
             * Routed to a sign up page.